Special routes of U.S. Route 19: Dahlonega business loop

-U.S. Route 19 Business (US 19 Bus.) in Dahlonega is concurrent with both Georgia State Route 9 (SR 9) and SR 52.
+U.S. Highway 19 Business (US 19 Bus.) in Dahlonega, Georgia, is concurrent with both SR 9 and SR 52.

 Murphy business loop

-U.S. Route 19 Business is a 3 mi business route established in 1980 that replaced the original US 19 routing through the city of Murphy, along Hiwassee Street, Valley River Avenue, Hill Street, Andrews Road and Pleasant Valley Road.
+U.S. Highway 19 Business (US 19 Bus.) is a 3 mi business route established in 1980 that replaced the original US 19 routing through the city of Murphy, North Carolina, along Hiwassee Street, Valley River Avenue, Hill Street, Andrews Road, and Pleasant Valley Road.

 Andrews business loop

-U.S. Route 19 Business is a 3 mi business route established in 1979 replaced the original US 19 routing through the city of Andrews, along Main Street.
+U.S. Highway 19 Business (US 19 Bus.) is a 3 mi business route established in 1979 replaced the original US 19 routing through the city of Andrews, North Carolina, along Main Street.

 Bryson City–Lake Junaluska truck route

-U.S. Route 19 Truck (US 19 Truck) is a truck route of US 19 located in Western North Carolina.
-Its routing follows the former routing of US 19A (1976-1983) and US 19 Bypass (1983-1987) along the Great Smoky Mountains Expressway, between Bryson City and Lake Junaluska.
-Signage appears only at the end points, with no reassurance signs along route.
+U.S. Highway 19 Truck (US 19 Truck) is a truck route of US 19 located in Western North Carolina.
+Its routing follows the former routing of US 19A (1976–1983) and US 19 Bypass (1983–1987) along the Great Smoky Mountains Expressway, between Bryson City and Lake Junaluska.
+Signage appears only at the endpoints, with no reassurance signs along route.

-Bryson City connector
+Bryson City connector route

-U.S. Route 19 Connector (US 19 Conn) is a 0.72 mi connector route established in October 2011, that connects US 19 (Main Street) with US 74 (Great Smoky Mountains Expressway).
+U.S. Highway 19 Connector (US 19 Conn.) is a 0.72 mi connector route established in October 2011 that connects US 19 (Main Street) with US 74 (Great Smoky Mountains Expressway) in Bryson City, North Carolina.
 Also known as Veterans Boulevard, it was upgraded to primary status because of real need of maintenance and Swain County's secondary route budget was unable to support it.
 The route is an undivided four-lane the entire length and serves as the main entrance to Bryson City.